 The private forecasting firm sees slightly warmer than normal temperatures in November and December, dropping later in the season, setting the stage for above-average snowfall.

 According to Paul Pastelok, Accuweather's senior meteorologist and head of its long-range forecasting department, long-range forecasts are imprecise.
-Last winter, the company failed to predict the abnormally mild,
+Last winter, the company failed to predict the abnormally mild, low-snowfall season in the Northeast and Midwest.

 The Weather Channel, which has not pinpointed a winter weather outlook for the Berkshires, has stirred up a controversy by deciding to name major winter storms.
 The list includes Athena, Brutus, Caesar, Gandolf, Iago, Khan, Magnus and Rocky.